akbacak/DMQR/README.md

 # DMQIR
 This repo contains some GUIs writen in Matlab.
-The GUI uses multiple images as queries.
+The GUIs use multiple images as queries.
 Images are from LAMDA dataset which are available at http://www.lamda.nju.edu.cn/data_MIMLimage.ashx?AspxAutoDetectCookieSupport=1.

 # 1